Unity-Environmental-University/LXD-Documentation/Writerside/topics/GIS-Courses.md

 Before you can start using GIS you need to check that it can run on your computer.
 If you have a MacBook, please email gsiekman@unity.edu ASAP (ArcGIS does not run on macOS systems).

 The installation guide for ArcGIS Pro is on Canvas.
-If you would like to get started ASAP, please follow the attached instructions for installing ArcGIS Pro (these instructions are also on the Canvas course page).
+If you would like to get started ASAP, please follow the below instructions for installing ArcGIS Pro (these instructions are also on the Canvas course page).
 We recommend starting as soon as possible since the installation is often the most difficult part of the process, and if your computer does not meet the requirements you may need to find a new course for this term.

-The most important parts for ArcGIS Pro installation are as follows:

 Step 1: Can you run it?